 I end up buying a pair of boots for the snow, as we hope to find some soon.
 I see them for 80BL and then find them on sale for 29BL, so I am happy.

-I’m really impressed at how much cheaper Bulgaria is than Turkey.
+I’m really impressed by how much cheaper Bulgaria is compared to Turkey.
 I’d say about 1/3 cheaper at least.

 That night we go back to the modern mall, and everyone is out in the cold for a stroll.
 We love the lit up trees, and all the lights.
 It is a pretty town, and we are so glad we stayed here.